Ali-Qoli Khan Bakhtiari

-Sardar Asad Bakhtiari (Luri/Persian: سردار اسعد بختیاری; c.
+Sardar Asaad Bakhtyari (Luri/Persian: سردار اسعد بختیاری; c.
 1856 – 1917), also known as Haj Ali-Gholi Khan, Sardar Asaad II (born Ali-Gholi Khan) was an Iranian revolutionary and a chieftain of the Bakhtiari Haft Lang tribe.
 The third son of Hossein Gholi Khan Ilkhani, he was one of the primary figures of the Persian Constitutional Revolution.

 Early life

 He was born in 1856 or 1857 at Garmsir in the Bakhtiari-Chaharmahal province.
 His father, Hossein Gholi Khan Ilkhani, having united the Bakhtiari tribes, had turned them into the most powerful clan in late Qajar Iran.
 His mother was Bibi Mehri-Jan, the granddaughter of Elias Khan Bakhtiari and daughter of Najaf Khan Bakhtiari.
 Ali Gholi Khan received an education atypical for a nomadic adolescent, learning Arabic and French alongside Persian.

 In 1876, he married Bibi Mahdashan, the daughter of one of the elders of the Bakhtiari clan.
 He was summoned to Tehran in 1881, with his father and older brother Esfandiar Khan, by Naser al-Din Shah Qajar out of the monarch’s concerns over the growing power of the Bakhtiari clan.
 Shortly after, his father was poisoned and he and his brother were imprisoned.
 Ali Gholi Khan relates these events in his book Tarikh-e Bakhtiari ("The History of the Bakhtiari").

 During his year in prison, his family endured hardship and isolation.
 After his release, Ali Gholi Khan was sent as a hostage to the court in Tehran and used as leverage against his brother, Esfandiar, who had succeeded their father as the Ilkhani [Lord Chieftain] of the Bakhtiari clan.
 At the Qajar court, Ali Gholi Khan learned about politics and court etiquette and established a network within the country’s political elite.
 He also forged links with foreign diplomats, particularly within the British Embassy, who had interests in southwestern Iran – the seat of Bakhtiari power.

 William Knox D'Arcy, by contract with the Bakhtiari leadership, obtained permission to explore for oil for the first time in the Middle East, an event which changed the history of the entire region.